 Here’s the thing: We don’t have that kind of time during the holidays, agreed?
 But we CAN do a few things that will TOTALLY simplify our lives AND will serve as a launchpad to a new life habit in the new year.

 Great Ways to Simplify:

 - FIRST: Say YES LESS.
 It’s ok to say “No. Thank you.”
 You officially have permission to say no, and stay home.
 Or go shopping alone, or decline the extra helping of dinner or dessert.
 Say yes to the things that matter the most, and leave the rest.
 No room for obligation in the simplified life.

 - NEXT: Eliminate Digital Distractions.
 Truly.
-Put down the devices, turn off the TV and use the time to do something else that’s more high value to you at the moment.
-Play a game with your family, or read a few pages in a book or magazine, maybe pack your lunch for the next day.
-Or, just BE.
+Put down the devices, turn off the TV and use the time to do something else that’s more valuable to you now.
+Play a game with your family, or read a few pages in a book or magazine, and maybe pack your lunch for the next day.
+Or, JUST BE.